-SC asks WhatsApp to give undertaking that user data will not be shared under new privacy policy
+SC asks WhatsApp to give undertaking on new privacy policy, says ‘people value privacy over money’

-During the hearing, the top court said that ‘people value their privacy more than money’.
+Senior Advocate Kapil Sibal, representing the platform, submitted that the new policy will not compromise user data.

-The Supreme Court on Monday asked WhatsApp to give an undertaking on oath that private data of users is not being shared with any third person, the Hindustan Times reported.
-The court also sought response from the messaging platform, its parent company Facebook and the Centre, on a plea challenging WhatsApp’s latest privacy policy, that has run into controversy, according to Bar and Bench.
+The Supreme Court on Monday asked WhatsApp to give an undertaking that private data of users is not being shared with any third person, the Bar and Bench reported.
+The court told the messaging platform that people valued their privacy more than money.

-A bench of Chief Justice of India SA Bobde and Justices AS Bopanna and V Ramasubramanian, while hearing the plea, told WhatsApp that people value their privacy more than money.
-It also appreciated the arguments put forth by Senior Advocate Shyam Divan, who representing the petitioners had pointed out that the concerns over the new privacy policy should be seen along with the fact that there was no data protection law in India.
+A bench of Chief Justice of India SA Bobde and Justices AS Bopanna and V Ramasubramanian also sought a response from the messaging platform, its parent company Facebook and the Centre, on a plea challenging WhatsApp’s latest privacy policy, that has run into controversy.

+The bench also appreciated the arguments put forward by senior Advocate Shyam Divan, representing the petitioners.
+Divan had pointed out that the concerns over the new privacy policy should be seen along with the fact that there was no data protection law in India.

 “We are impressed by Mr Divan’s argument that it was proposed before us that a data protection law would be brought into force,” Bobde said, according to Bar and Bench.
 “Now under this policy you will share data of Indians.
 You may be two or three trillion companies but people value their privacy more than money.”